saulosw/steam-wishlist-auto/README.md

 # Steam Wishlist Auto 🎮

-This Python script automates the process of collecting and sending information about a user's Steam wishlist.
+This script automates the process of collecting and sending information about a user's Steam wishlist.
 It logs into the user's Steam account, retrieves data about wishlist items, and sends this data via email.

 ## Features